 Llama trekking: © Black Dots White Spots

 Editorial Disclosure – I didn’t get to try every single activity listed (all in good time).
-However, they all come from high recommendation of friends involved in the #InAustria blog trip, created and managed by iambassador in association with the Austrian National Tourist Office, Tirol Tourist Board and the Kitzbüheler Alpen Marketing GmbH.
+However, they all come from high recommendation of friends involved in the #InAustria trip, created and managed by iambassador in association with the Austrian National Tourist Office, Tirol Tourist Board and the Kitzbüheler Alpen Marketing GmbH.
 Borders of Adventure maintains full editorial control of the content published on the site, including all ridiculous excitement about the snow.